PrecambrianSoup/CISESS-vegetation-fraction/README.md

 coord_matching appends reflectance and geometry data to the aggregated data, matching data based on longitutde and latitude

 data_prep filters the matched data based on quality flags

+model constructs a random forest regression model trained on the filtered dataset